Kopri-Pachpakhadi Assembly constituency

 Kopri-Pachpakhadi Assembly constituency is one of the 288 Vidhan Sabha (Legislative Assembly) constituencies of Maharashtra state in western India.

 Overview

-Kopri-Pachpakhadi constituency is one of the 18 Vidhan Sabha constituencies located in the Thane City.
+Kopri-Pachpakhadi constituency is one of the 18 Vidhan Sabha constituencies located in the Thane district.
 It comprises part of the Thane Municipal Corporation and part of Thane tehsil of the district.

 Kopri-Pachpakhadi is part of the Thane Lok Sabha constituency along with five other Vidhan Sabha segments, namely, Mira Bhayandar, Ovala-Majiwada, Thane, Airoli and Belapur in Thane district.